Newman homers, Pirates rally late to beat Brewers 3-2

+MILWAUKEE (AP) — After back-to-back wins in which the Pittsburgh Pirates scored in double digits, they had to scratch out a victory against the Milwaukee Brewers.

-MILWAUKEE (AP) — Kevin Newman homered and extended his hitting streak to 18 games, and the Pittsburgh Pirates rallied with two late runs to beat the Milwaukee Brewers 3-2 on Friday night in the opener of a three-game series.
+Kevin Newman homered and extended his hitting streak to 18 games, and the Pirates rallied with two late runs to beat the Brewers 3-2 on Friday night in the opener of a three-game series.

+“Tonight, was a perfect indication of how good things can happen when you put the ball into play and win a game with two runs coming on infield ground balls and situational RBIs,” Pirates manager Clint Hurdle said.

 The Pirates tied it in the eighth when Bryan Reynolds led off with a walk off reliever Junior Guerra and later scored on a fielder’s choice.
 In the ninth, Elias Diaz drew a one-out walk off Jeremy Jeffress (1-2) and moved to third on Jose Osuna’s single.
 Diaz scored when the Brewers failed to turn a double play on a comebacker to Jeffress.

+“I think we should go home on that one,” Milwaukee manager Craig Counsell said.
+“There may have been a double play on a good turn and throw, but the safer play is the runner at third.”

-Pittsburgh closer Felipe Vázquez (2-0) pitched two scoreless innings to get the win.
+Pittsburgh closer Felipe Vázquez (2-0) pitched two scoreless innings to help the Pirates won for the seventh time in eight games.
+Four relievers held the Brewers scoreless over the final five innings.

-The Pirates, who had scored 10 runs in back-to-back games and three of their last four, generated little offense against Milwaukee starter Jhoulys Chacín, who gave up six hits and one run in five innings in his longest outing since May 25.
-Chacin hasn’t won since April 30.
+The Pirates, who have scored at least 10 runs in three out of their last four, generated little offense against Milwaukee starter Jhoulys Chacín.
+The right-hander, is winless since April 30, gave up six hits and one run in five innings in his longest outing since May 25.

+“I thought Jhoulys pitched well,” Counsell said.
+“He gave us a good chance.”

 Chris Archer’s wild pitch allowed Yasmani Grandal to score from third with the game’s first run.
 Eric Thames doubled to drive in another to give Milwaukee a 2-0 lead after one inning.